ugritchaichana/earthquake-bot-discord/README.md

 ---

 Developed by [Ugrit Chaichana]
-For more information or to report issues, please contact [ugritchaichana13@gmail.com] Discord : [leidenb_]
+For more information or to report issues, please contact ugritchaichana13@gmail.com, Discord : leidenb_